Crafts | Make an Ocean Diorama

 We tend to be early risers at Hermit Island.
 When the sun comes up we trek out to our favorite beach for a picnic breakfast.
 We make every effort to wake up while we watch the fishing and lobster boats weave their way past the island.
-Afterwards, if it is low tide, we head out to Sand Dollar Beach to look for hermit crabs and sand dollars.
-After lunch we continue our search for crabs in the tide pools and spend long lazy hours with our toes buried in the sand, watching the waves.
-People fly kites, play ball and swim at the beaches.
-There are many trails to explore through the woods as well, and we never fail to find deer roaming about.
-Campers disperse to the beaches at sunset where spectacular views of the colorful sky awaits.
-People are friendly and chatty, sharing stories while the sun sets.
-At nightime it’s a bit magical to look around the perimeter of the island and see small glowing fires speckled across the landscape.
+Afterwards, if it’s low tide, we head out to Sand Dollar Beach to look for hermit crabs and sand dollars.
+After lunch we continue our search for crabs in the tidal pools and spend long lazy hours with our toes buried in the sand, watching the waves.
+At night time it’s a bit magical to look around the perimeter of the island and see small glowing fires and candle-lit lanterns speckled across the landscape.

-I wanted to collect shells and rocks for my diorama, but I was not sure about Hermit Island’s rules (if any) on whether people could remove natural items.
-Therefore, I did not keep any items we found.
+I wanted to collect shells and rocks for my ocean diorama, but I wasn’t sure about Hermit Island’s rules (if any) on whether people could remove natural items.
+Therefore, I didn’t keep any items we found.
 Any rocks, shells and other treasures we found were photographed, then left where we found them.
-This made making my diorama a bit more challenging, but not impossible.
-I had a few beach rocks and shells from home that I used, and then supplemented with stickers and cut paper.
+This made making my ocean diorama a bit more challenging, but not impossible.
+I had a few beach rocks and shells from home that I used, and then supplemented with stickers and paper.

 - Paper mache or thick cardboard box

 - Decorative paper

 - Miniature canvas frames (I purchased mine at AC Moore)

 - Paint your box a base color of your choice.
 I chose white.